ali7ali/Alpha-Price-Table-For-Elementor/readme.txt

 === Alpha Price Table For Elementor ===
 Author: ali7ali
 Contributors: ali7ali
-Tags: price-table, price, elementor, compare, table Requires at least: 6.0
+Tags: price-table, price, elementor, comparison, table Requires at least: 6.0
-Tested up to: 6.6
+Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 1.0.6
+Stable tag: 1.0.7
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Alpha Price Table For Elementor is a plugin that offers premium price table features for WordPress.
+Alpha Price Table For Elementor is a powerful plugin offering premium and customizable price table features for WordPress.

 == Description ==
-This plugin offers the ability to add a highly customized price table with extended features.

-Plugin features
- * Highly customized
+Alpha Price Table For Elementor allows you to create highly customizable and responsive price tables with advanced features.
+With an intuitive live editing experience and seamless Elementor integration, it's the perfect solution for building beautiful pricing tables for any website.

+= Features =
+* Fully customizable price tables
- * Custom icon before or after the text
+* Support for custom icons before or after text
- * Responsive Live Editing
+* Responsive design with live editing

-Elementor Website  Builder comes with an exclusive toolset, that lets you create a truly responsive website in a whole new and visual way.
-From different font sizes, padding, and margin per device, to reverse column ordering, this is the most powerful mobile site builder for creating perfect responsive websites.
+* Seamless integration with Elementor Website Builder

+= Why Choose Alpha Price Table? =
+With Elementor’s exclusive toolset and our advanced pricing table widget, you can create stunning, mobile-friendly price tables effortlessly.
+Control font sizes, padding, margins, and even column ordering for a perfect responsive design.

 = Demo =
-Check this widget demo here [here](https://ali-ali.org/project/alpha-price-table-for-elementor/).
+Check out the widget demo [here](https://ali-ali.org/project/alpha-price-table-for-elementor/).

-= Contributing and reporting bugs =
+= Contributions and Bug Reporting =

-You can contribute code to this plugin via GitHub: [https://github.com/ali7ali/Alpha-Price-Table-For-Elementor](https://github.com/ali7ali/Alpha-Price-Table-For-Elementor)
+We welcome contributions to this plugin.
+Report bugs or submit code on GitHub: [Alpha Price Table GitHub Repository](https://github.com/ali7ali/Alpha-Price-Table-For-Elementor).

 = Support =

-Use the WordPress.org forums for community support.
-If you spot a bug, you can of course log it on [Github](https://github.com/ali7ali/Alpha-Price-Table-For-Elementor/issues/new/choose) instead where we can act upon it more efficiently.
+For community support, visit the WordPress.org forums.
+For efficient issue resolution, report bugs on GitHub: [Report an Issue](https://github.com/ali7ali/Alpha-Price-Table-For-Elementor/issues/new/choose).

 == Installation ==

 = Minimum Requirements =
 * WordPress 6.0 or greater
 * PHP version 7.4 or greater
 * MySQL version 5.0 or greater

-= We recommend your host supports: =
+= Recommended Server Configuration =
 * PHP version 8.1 or greater
 * MySQL version 5.6 or greater
-* WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)
+* WordPress memory limit of 128 MB or higher

-= Installation =
+= Installation Steps =

-First, make sure you have [Elementor Website Builder](https://wordpress.org/plugins/elementor/) plugin installed and activated.
+1. Ensure you have the [Elementor Website Builder](https://wordpress.org/plugins/elementor/) plugin installed and activated.

-Then follow these steps to install the plugin:

-1. Log in to the WordPress Dashboard as an administrator.
+2. Navigate to the WordPress Dashboard and click "Plugins" > "Add New."
-2. Click the Plugins | Add New button.
-3. Search for 'Alpha Price Table For Elementor' in the Search plugins field.
+3. Search for "Alpha Price Table For Elementor."
-4. Once you see the plugin listed, click the Install Now button.
+4. Click "Install Now" and then "Activate."
-5. Click the Activate button to activate the plugin.
+5. Alternatively, upload the plugin manually via FTP to `/wp-content/plugins/` and activate it through the "Plugins" screen.

-Manual or using sFTP install:
- 1. Manually or using sFTP Upload 'plugin-directory' to the '/wp-content/plugins/' directory
- 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
+- Added support for Elementor's latest version
+- Enhanced PHP 8.1 compatibility
+- Improved performance and security
-Security enhancements and code refactoring
+- Bug fixes and code optimizations